 • Conducted various grand jury investigations—leading teams of federal law enforcement agents from the FBI, FDA, IRS, DOL and other federal agencies—in matters concerning health care fraud, financial frauds and money laundering.

-• Prior to joining the U.S. Department of Justice, Kimberly worked in private practice handing corporate restructuring and bankruptcy litigation matters.
+• Prior to joining the U.S. Department of Justice, Kim worked in private practice handing corporate restructuring and bankruptcy litigation matters.

 View More